eeemarv/eland/README.md

 ```sql
 TRUNCATE TABLE city_distance;
 ```
 In eLAS there are only 2 levels of access for contacts.
 Public and private.
-In eLAS-Heroku public is further divided in 'members' and 'interlets'.
-To keep consistent the 'public' access level of eLAS should be transformed into the 'interlets' access level of eLAS-Heroku.
+In eLAND public is further divided in 'members' and 'interlets'.
+To keep consistent the 'public' access level of eLAS should be transformed into the 'interlets' access level of eLAND.
 ```sql
 UPDATE contact SET flag_public = 2 where flag_public = 1;
 ```